Skip to main content

 Project Configuration

-Any project that wants to leverage GitLab's CI/CD pipeline must include a .gitlab-ci.yml pipeline definition file in the root of the project.
+Any project that wants to leverage GitLab's CI/CD pipeline must include a .gitlab-ci.yml pipeline definition file in the project's root.
 Documentation on the various options for pipeline and job definitions is available here.
-A GitLab pipeline job that performs policy evaluation consists of the following elements and would look something like this:
+A GitLab pipeline job that performs policy evaluation consists of the following elements and may look like this:

 iq_policy_eval: